cyxzheng/cyxzheng.github.io/_projects/crux.md

 ### Push credit

 The traditional way of applying for credit is… applying, and you’ll take a hit to your credit score for each hard inquiry.
-Financial institutions have a lot of information about its customers, so why not use it to constantly underwrite them?
+Financial institutions have a lot of information about their customers, so why not use it to constantly underwrite them?
 Through soft credit pulls, as well as analysis of a customer’s financial transactions, we can determine if someone is creditworthy and offer them products automatically for them to just take - no application needed.

 <div class="case-image"><img src="/assets/images/projects/crux/pushcredit.png" data-zoom="zoom"></div>